 *Note that with all the tuning options, these 2 IEMs can be made to sound either more similar or more contrasting.
 For this comparison, I’m leaving each in their reference position.

 Both have a similar quantity of bass but the TSMR-3 Pro has more definition on the leading edge.
 The TSMR-3 Pro has a slightly more dynamic sound overall but is more v-shaped as a result.
 With its additional upper midrange lift, the TSMR-3 Pro brings vocals to the forefront a bit more.

 In terms of detail and resolution, the TSMR-3 Pro has better instrument separation and additional clarity but because of that it’s less forgiving and not as silky-smooth as the VG4.
 As for the treble, the TSMR-3 Pro has a little extra lower treble bite but not as much airiness up top as the VG4.

 The BGVP ArtMagic VG4 is a multi-BA IEM that ticks a lot of boxes.
-Its build quality and ergonomics and included accessories are excellent.
-Furthermore, it’s buttery smooth, yet clear and detailed sound delivery plus the added versatility of its tuning switches offer good value for money.
-If an open, clear presentation with a laid back presentation suits your preferences, you’ll want to take a look at this one.
+Its build quality, ergonomics and included accessories are excellent.
+Furthermore, it’s buttery smooth yet clear and detailed sound delivery plus the added versatility of its tuning switches offer good value for money.
+If an open, clear sound with a laid back presentation suits your preferences, you’ll want to take a look at this one.

 - Distortion rate: ≤0.5% (1kHz)

 - Plug: 3.5mm straight plug